Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Methodology

 Simulations have revealed that halo secondary properties, such as spin and concentration, also differ in voids: low-mass halos tend to have lower spin, more elongated shapes, and are more dynamically relaxed due to reduced merger activity, while mass-related quantities (like halo mass or peak velocity) remain largely unchanged \citep{balaguera2024}.

 Furthermore, there are studies that have assessed the extent to which galaxy voids trace the underlying dark matter field \citep{sutter2013}.
-Yet, no previous work has systematically investigated how different mock catalogs and modeling complexities impact both void statistics and the Void × CMB correlation studies.
+Yet, no previous work has systematically investigated how different mock catalogs and modeling complexities impact both void statistics and Void-CMB cross-correlation studies.